oussema286/fordead_package/docs/Tutorial/09_updating_detection.md

 The dieback detection can be updated simply by adding new Sentinel-2 dates which can be very useful for monitoring vegetation.
 To illustrate this, copy the files from the directory **update_study_area** to the directory **study_area**, then run the entire script again.
 You can save results from the **Results**, **Timelapses** and **TimeSeries** in an other folder if you wish to compare them with the updated results which will overwrite them.

-Here, you can find the complete script :
+Here, you can find the complete script all in one place :
 ```python
 from fordead.steps.step1_compute_masked_vegetationindex import compute_masked_vegetationindex
 from fordead.steps.step2_train_model import train_model